mmaquer2/colorful_xg/README.md

 # colorful_xg

-making cool soccer visualizations with the statsbomb open data
+making cool soccer visualizations with the statsbomb open data set

-## Local developer setup and dependencies installation
+## developer setup and dependencies installation

 1. Clone the repository